Sunvat/Individual-Project--310/README.md

  |Static Maps API|The static maps API is a google api which allows the developers to integrated maps into the java appication.|

+ ## Added Java Files:
+ 1. Translate.java : This is the jva file which the bot uses to convert the text from the user to another language, in this case french.